 3. Sustainability and Cost Reduction

-A key aspect of digital transformation is sustainability.
+A key aspect of digital transformation is Sustainability.
 Through more precise control of energy consumption, not only can environmental impact be reduced, but significant cost savings can also be achieved.

 - This not only leads to a higher quality of life for residents, but also to a more efficient use of resources.
 Furthermore, networked buildings promote stronger community building within urban spaces.
 Neighbors can communicate and exchange information through shared platforms. of resources through predictive maintenance plans